 1. What’s the difference between a social media policy and a social media agreement?

-A social media policy guides internal behavior, like how employees should post online.
-A social media agreement is a contract between two parties that covers services, rights, and payments.
+A social media policy sets internal rules for employees posting online.
+A social media agreement is a written contract between two parties covering services, payment terms, content rights, and responsibilities.

-2. Can freelancers use the same contract for multiple clients?
+2. Can freelancers reuse the same contract for multiple clients?

 4. Are verbal agreements valid in social media marketing?

-They can be, but without a signed social media agreement contract, it’s hard to prove what was agreed.
-If one party disagrees, the outcome depends on available records.
+They might be, but without a signed social media agreement, it’s hard to prove the details.
+If one party disagrees, everything relies on emails, logs, or other records.

-5. What happens if someone violates the agreement?
+5. What happens if someone breaks the contract?

-The contract should include termination clauses or penalties.
-That applies whether it’s a social media influencer missing a post or a service provider misusing client information.
+The agreement should list termination clauses and penalties.
+This applies whether an influencer misses a scheduled post or a service provider misuses client data.

 6. Can I use my contract with a tool like RecurPost?

 Yes.
-If you’re scheduling posts or managing social media accounts through a tool, the contract can refer to the software and link terms like deadlines or access rules to task logs.
+If you manage social media accounts using tools, reference the platform and link key terms, like deadlines or access permissions, to task logs.

 7. What should I keep on file to prove compliance?

-8. Do platforms like Instagram or TikTok change what the contract includes?
+8. Do platforms like Instagram or TikTok affect what goes into the contract?